Tesla, Inc.: Global expansion and Model Y (2019–present)

 In July 2025, Tesla released a software update adding the artificial intelligence (AI) chatbot Grok to its vehicles.
 While the update provides in-car chatbot functionality, it does not give Grok control over vehicle functions.
 The same month, Tesla opened its first showroom in India at the Bandra-Kurla Complex in Mumbai, showcasing the Model Y as its debut offering.
 In August, Tesla integrated Deepseek and Bytedance's Doubao AIs into Chinese models.
 Unlike vehicles equipped with Grok, AI in Tesla's Chinese vehicles may be used to control vehicle functions, as well as act as a chatbot.

+In December 2025, Tesla's UK registrations fell by more than 29% year-on-year.
+UK sales also fell by 8.9% year-on-year.

+In January 2026, the title of world's largest battery electric vehicle manufacturer was lost to Chinese competitor BYD after full year 2025 deliveries were reported by both companies (2,256,714 vs 1,636,129 BEV sales).

+On January 28, 2026, Musk stated that Tesla would discontinue the Model S and Model X in the second quarter of 2026 to focus on manufacturing the Optimus robot.

+In March 2026, Elon Musk unveiled a joint project between Tesla and xAI.
+The project pairs xAI's Grok large language model, acting as a high-level navigator with a Tesla-developed AI agent that processes real-time computer screen video and keyboard and mouse actions.

+On March 21, 2026, SpaceX announced the project to build Terafab, a joint project with Tesla, SpaceX and xAI, to build a large semiconductor fabrication project centering on the construction of a vertically integrated "mega-fab" designed to produce more than one terawatt (one trillion watts) of artificial intelligence compute capacity per year, encompassing advanced logic chips, memory modules, and packaging technologies.

-Automotive products and services
+Automotive products

-As of November 2024, Tesla offers six vehicle models: Model S, Model X, Model 3, Model Y, Semi, and Cybertruck.
-Tesla's first vehicle, the first-generation Tesla Roadster, is no longer sold.
-Tesla has announced plans for a second-generation Roadster, the Cybercab, and the Robovan.
+As of April 2026, Tesla sells four vehicle models: Model 3, Model Y, Semi and Cybertruck.
+Tesla no longer offers three vehicle models; the first-generation Roadster, Model S, and Model X. Tesla has announced plans for a second-generation Roadster, a Cybercab, and has shown a concept of a Robovan.